tamoghna21/CarND-MPC-Project/README.md

 [image3]: ./mpc_ss3.png "mpc car3"

 ### Model Predictive Control
-** Details about the control states and algorithm can be found [here](https://github.com/tamoghna21/CarND-MPC-Project/blob/master/writeup.md).
+* Details about the control states and algorithm can be found [here](https://github.com/tamoghna21/CarND-MPC-Project/blob/master/writeup.md).
+The car drives itself across the entire circuit and always maintaining the required trajectory, on the drivable part of the road. :)

 ![alt text][image1]